videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/render-media/picture-in-picture.md

 ```

 :::note
-We will be showing only the participants who have their video turned on in the PiP mode.
+Only the participants who have their video turned on, will be shown in the PiP mode.
 :::

-**`Step 5:`** We will exit the PiP mode if it is already active.
+**`Step 5:`** Exit the PiP mode if it is alreay active.

 ```js
 const togglePipMode = async () => {